Breaking the cubic barrier in the Solovay-Kitaev algorithm: Background on Lie groups

 Given $g \in G$, the derivative at $h=1$ of the conjugation action $h \mapsto h^g$ of $G$ on itself is the \emph{adjoint action} $x \mapsto x^g$ of $G$ acting on $L$.
 This is a linear action and is thus also called the \emph{adjoint representation}.

-\begin{example} $\SL(2,\R)$ is a simple matrix Lie group with fundamental group $\Z$.
+\begin{example} $\SL(2,\R)$ is a simple (real) algebraic group with fundamental group $\Z$.
 It is quasisimple as a group and its center is $\Z/2$.
-Its minimal quotient $\PSL(2,\R)$ is a matrix Lie group and also has fundamental group $\Z$.
-These are the only two matrix Lie groups with Lie algebra $\sl(2,\R)$, even though all covering spaces of $\PSL(2,\R)$ have the same Lie algebra.
-In particular, the universal or infinite cyclic cover $\widetilde{\SL(2,\R)}$ has a different topology and large-scale geometry from any finite cover of $\SL(2,\R)$.
+Its minimal quotient $\PSL(2,\R)$ is also an algebraic group and also has fundamental group $\Z$.
+These are the only two algebraic groups with Lie algebra $\sl(2,\R)$, even though all covering spaces of $\PSL(2,\R)$ have the same Lie algebra.
+In particular, the universal or infinite cyclic cover $\widetilde{\SL(2,\R)}$ has a different topology from any finite cover of $\SL(2,\R)$.

-In addition, $\SL(2,\R)$ and $\SU(2)$ have the same complexification $\SL(2,\C)$, which is simply connected and thus does not have any non-trivial covering spaces.
+In addition, $\SL(2,\R)$ and $\SU(2)$ have the same complexification $\SL(2,\C)$, which is simply connected and thus does not have any nontrivial covering spaces.
 More generally, every semisimple complex Lie group $G_\C$ is the complexification of more than one semisimple real $G$. \end{example}

 A Lie group $G$ is \emph{semisimple} when its Lie algebra $L$ is semisimple, meaning that $L$ is a direct sum of simple Lie algebras.
 If $L$ or $G$ is semisimple, then $Z(G_{\max})$ is discrete, and $L$ also has a canonical minimal Lie group